 Pine Barrens Hall of Fame

-Pinelands Preservation Alliance sponsors the Pine Barrens Hall of Fame to honor those individuals in the fields of science, policy, education and activism who have played a significant role in preserving and protecting the Pinelands.
+Pinelands Preservation Alliance sponsors the Pine Barrens Hall of Fame every other year to honor those individuals in the fields of science, policy, education and activism who have played a significant role in preserving and protecting the Pinelands.

 Richard J. Sullivan’s impact on New Jersey’s environmental resources cannot be overstated.
 He has been described by some as the “dean of New Jersey environmentalists.”
 Richard was New Jersey’s first commissioner of the Department of Environmental Protection and was the second chairman of the Pinelands Commission, serving for ten years.
 Former Executive Director of the Pinelands Commission Terrence Moore said, “Richard is one of the most respected public officials this State has been fortunate to have in its government.
 His sense of fair play, integrity, and commitment to safeguarding our environmental resources continually earns admiration from all with whom he works.”